 Awards and Distinctions

-- Recipient, American Jurisprudence Award in Labor Law
+- Recipient, American Jurisprudence Award in Legal Research and Writing, Labor Law

-- Recipient, CALI Excellence for the Future Award - Oil & Gas
+- Recipient, CALI Excellence for the Future Award in Legal Research and Writing, Oil and Gas

 Professional / Civic Affiliations